i-like-robots/react-tag-autocomplete/readme.md

 #### onShouldCollapse (optional)

-Optional callback function called before the listbox collapses and is used to override whether it should collapse.
+Optional callback function called before the listbox collapses and can be used to override the behavior and force the listbox to remain expanded.
 Receives the input value and should return a boolean.
 Example:

 ```js
 function onShouldCollapse(value) {